 We are committed to the viability and optimization of your Wastewater Process.
 We support customers like you every day and understand what it takes to maintain a viable Wastewater Process—as well as your ongoing concern to avoid costly downtime.
-We are committed to the optimal operation at the various stages in the process with our testing instruments, meters, and innovative pumps.
-With over 60 years of technical expertise, we can help you select the right products to keep your R&D, daily operations, and overall process flowing.
+We are committed to the optimal operation at the various stages in the process with our testing instruments, and meters.
+With over 65 years of technical expertise, we can help you select the right products to keep your R&D, daily operations, and overall process flowing.

 Removal of grit by flowing the influent over/through a grit chamber.